Coming soon:

 • Dozens of start-ups, scale-ups and small businesses have further validated my approach.

-• I’ve gained important insights in organizational design and leadership as management consultant at Bain & Company.
+• As management consultant at Bain & Company, I’ve gained important insights in organizational design and leadership.

-• Previous work of mine was published in a respected, blind peer-reviewed academic journal, the Journal of Interactive Marketing (which as an Impact Factor of 7.8).
+• Previous work of mine was published in a respected, blind peer-reviewed academic journal, the Journal of Interactive Marketing (which has an Impact Factor of 7.8).